immcantation/amulety/README.md

 # AMULETY

 Amulety stands for Adaptive imMUne receptor Language model Embedding Tool.
 It is a Python command line tool to embed B-cell receptor (antibody) and T-cell Receptor amino acid sequences using pre-trained protein or antibody language models.
 So far only BCR embeddings are supported but TCR support is planned for future releases.
-The package also has functionality to translate nucleotide sequences to amino acids wiht IgBlast to make sure that they are in-frame.
+The package also has functionality to translate nucleotide sequences to amino acids with IgBlast to make sure that they are in-frame.

 Integrated embedding models are: